About bowel cancer screening

 Only 2 out of every 100 people tested (2%) are likely to have a positive result, showing that there is blood in their stool.
 A positive FOB test does not mean you have cancer.
 But it does mean you need further tests.
 Usually you have a colonoscopy so that a specialist can see inside your bowel and find out what is causing the bleeding.

-In England, a test to examine the inside of the rectum and lower bowel, called flexible sigmoidoscopy or bowel scope, is being introduced as part of the NHS bowel screening programme.
+In England, a test to examine the inside of the rectum and lower bowel, called flexible sigmoidoscopy or bowel scope, is being introduced as part of the NHS bowel cancer screening programme.
 This is to be gradually rolled out across the country over the next few years.
 Bowel scope screening will be a one off test for everyone aged 55.
 The FOB test will continue from age 60 as before.

 You can view and print the quick guides for all the pages in the about bowel cancer section.